 Disclosure Quantity Units

-Materials used by weight or volume
+Materials used by weight or volume 455,146

 Renewable 0 Kg/liters

-Non-renewable 0 %
+Non-renewable 100 %

 Percentage of recycled input materials used to manufacture the organization's primary products and services 0

 What is the impact and where does it occur?
 What is the organization's involvement in the impact?
 Which stakeholders are affected?
-Management Approach Not material to the Company since it is not engaged in products manufacturing.
+Management Approach Not material to the Company since it does not mainly engaged in products manufacturing.
 What are the Risk/s Identified?
 Which stakeholders are affected?
 Management Approach Not material What are the Opportunity/ies Identified?
 Which stakeholders are affected?
 Management Approach Not material